Death of Brittanie Cecil

-Brittanie Nichole Cecil (March 20, 1988 – March 18, 2002) was a hockey fan who died from injuries suffered when a puck was deflected into the stands and struck her in the left temple at Nationwide Arena in Columbus, Ohio, on March 16, 2002.
+Brittanie Nichole Cecil (March 20, 1988 – March 18, 2002) was an American ice hockey fan who died from injuries suffered when a puck was deflected into the stands and struck her in the left temple at Nationwide Arena in Columbus, Ohio, on March 16, 2002.
 It was the first and currently only fan fatality in the NHL's history.
 Because of Cecil's death, the league implemented mandatory netting at both ends of the rink in every arena at the beginning of the next NHL season in 2002–03 to protect spectators from errant pucks.

 Personal life

 Born on March 20, 1988, Cecil was the daughter of David and Jody Cecil (née Naudascher).
 A native of West Alexandria, Ohio, a rural community near Dayton, Cecil was an avid sports fan and soccer player, competing in a state tournament with her team, the Orange Crush, at eleven years old.
 After the team qualified for the state tournament, mayor Carol Lunsford declared the day Orange Crush Day.
 Cecil attended Twin Valley South Middle School as a cheerleader, student council member and an honor student.
-She attended Thompson Secondary School.

 Death

-Cecil was watching the Columbus Blue Jackets play the Calgary Flames on March 16, 2002, on tickets received as an early gift from her father for her 14th birthday.
+Cecil was watching the Columbus Blue Jackets play the Calgary Flames on March 16, 2002 with tickets received as an early gift from her father for her 14th birthday.
 With 12:10 remaining in the second period, a shot by the Blue Jackets' Espen Knutsen was deflected by the Flames' Derek Morris and went over the glass behind the net, striking her in the left temple.
-Play carried on as the players were unaware of having accidentally caused any serious injury.
-Although Cecil had suffered a skull fracture, she walked to a first-aid station before being taken to Columbus Children's Hospital in an ambulance with her only visible injury being a gash on her forehead.
+Play carried on as the players were unaware of any injury.
+Although Cecil had suffered a skull fracture, she walked to a first-aid station before being taken to Columbus Children's Hospital in an ambulance operated by the Columbus Division of Fire with her only visible injury being a gash on her forehead.

 At the hospital, she suffered an initial seizure and was admitted, but appeared to be recovering the next day, both communicative and ambulatory, and without complaints of pain or dizziness.
 A CT scan, however, had failed to catch a torn vertebral artery, resulting in severe clotting and swelling of the brain.
 On March 18, she developed a high fever and lost consciousness.
 She died nearly 48 hours after being struck, at 5:15 p.m. on March 18, 2002, two days before her 14th birthday.

 Cecil's funeral was held at Preble Memory Gardens Chapel near West Alexandria, after which a procession of more than 150 cars followed the hearse to Fairview Cemetery, where she was buried.
 Attending the funeral was Blue Jackets general manager Doug MacLean, who spoke on behalf of the team.